smarter-sh/community/wg-data-protection/data-protection-workflows-white-paper.md

     2. Protection against intentional corruption (e.g., it may be desirable to disallow write access to existing backups and very carefully control delete access).
     3. Some degree of signing and/or encryption.

-    Some aspects of this may be appropriate to surface within Kubernetes (e.g., security keys for encryption, etc.).
+    Some aspects of this may be appropriate to surface within Smarter (e.g., security keys for encryption, etc.).

 7. The backup architecture should allow for a separation of concerns between primary storage and backup responsibilities.
 In particular, it should be possible to support the following “modes”:
    1. Backup: